Transformation – faith and sacred objects in the Middle Ages

 In this exhibition you will be able to view some of the objects that gave people hope in the Middle Ages.
 Faith transformed the objects, and served as a bridge to the sacred and holy.

 Photo of the head of a scultpure from the exhibition.

-This exhibition contains a number of beautiful artefacts which Norwegians regarded as being sacred during the Middle Ages.
-Back in the past these objects and sculptures were decorated in bright colours.
-Today the surfaces are damaged, the colour pigments have faded and many of the statues of saints and altarpieces have been deliberately altered during the intervening period.
-Pieces have been removed, moved or added.
+This exhibition contains a number of beautiful artefacts sacred to Norwegians in the Middle Ages.
+In the past, the objects and sculptures were vibrantly coloured and lustrously gilded.
+Today, their surfaces are degraded, their colours have faded, and many of the altarpieces and statues of saints have been deliberately changed over the years: Pieces have been removed, damaged, moved around or added.

-We are exploring the transition between the human and the divine and portraying the transformation which these objects have undergone since they ended up inside the doors of a church.
+The exhibition explores the transition between the human and the divine and depicts the transformations these artefacts have undergone since being housed within churches.

 Ceiling of Ål Stave Church

 The ceiling painting from Ål Stave Church is one of the main attractions in this exhibition.
-It can be viewed at the museum and is the only major preserved room decoration dating back to the Norwegian Middle Ages on display in this museum.
+It can be viewed at the museum and is the only large-scale decoration of a room preserved from the Norwegian Middle Ages.

-The wooden roof, which is over 700 years old, is designed like a cartoon, consisting of 23 separate motifs depicting stories from the Bible, from the Book of Genesis to the life and death of Jesus.
-The style of painting is simple, but adheres to strong traditions relating to how the stories in the Bible should be presented, as determined by theologians in places far removed from Norway.
+The design of the wooden roof, which is over 700 years old, is reminiscent of a comic strip and consists of 23 motifs depicting stories from the Bible, from the Book of Genesis to the life and death of Jesus.
+The painting style is simple, but adheres to strong European traditions of how Biblical stories should be presented.

 The power of saints

 The saints were God’s holy men and women.
-They were present in churches in the form of statues and paintings.
-These statues of the exalted characters mentioned in the Bible stories and legends about saints helped to make them real and more worldly, almost as though by some miracle people could meet them face to face.
+They were present in churches in the form of sculptures and paintings.
+The sculptures of the exalted characters appearing in Bible stories and legends about saints made them real and of the world, almost as though by some miracle people could meet them face to face.
 People approached them with offerings and prayers in order to ask for help and advice.

-A number of artefacts are on display in this exhibition you will also find a number of objects which contain the inherent transformation between the human and the divine, between the material and the spiritual, and between daily life and the power of the works of the saints.
-From money to offering, from wood to sculpture.
+A number of artefacts are on display in this exhibition which embody the inherent transformation between the human and the divine, between the material and the spiritual, and between everyday life and the power of the saint’s works.
+From money to offerings, from wood to sculpture.
 The artefacts in the exhibition are very different from the objects experienced by individuals living in the medieval period.
 They have become old.
 Since the Reformation, their inspiring visages have been lost, and some were deliberately damaged and defaced.

-Transformation is based on two research projects which individually explore the relationship between people and the church during the Middle Ages in Norway, a period lasting for over 500 years, from the death of the Christian King Olav Haraldsson in 1030 to the Reformation in 1537.
+Transformation is the culmination of two research projects which – each in their own way – explore the relationship between people and artefacts.
+The Middle Ages in Norway spanned a period of more than 500 years, from the death of the Christian King Olav Haraldsson in 1030 to the Reformation in 1536.